atredennick/atredennick.github.io/index.md

 <img src="att_cover.JPG" style="width: 700px; height: 175px"  />

 I am a National Science Foundation Postdoctoral Fellow in Biology and Mathematics working with [Peter Adler](https://qcnr.usu.edu/labs/adler_lab/) at Utah State University and [Fred Adler](http://www.math.utah.edu/~adler/) at the University of Utah.
-My research seeks to understand the **<span style="color:DarkSlateBlue">causes and consequences of biodiversity</span>** and to predict the impacts of climate change on plant populations.
+My research seeks to understand the causes and consequences of biodiversity and to predict the impacts of climate change on plant populations.

-Contact me at atredenn@gmail.com
+Contact me at atredenn@gmail.com.

 Follow me on [twitter](https://twitter.com/atredennick?lang=en) and fork me on [GitHub](https://github.com/atredennick).